 Join the cause

-Each day we are partnering with NGO’s who are amplifying our efforts.
-We cannot be more thrilled about this.
+Each day we are partnering with NGOs to amplify their efforts.
+We cannot be more thrilled about it.